 I hope that you enjoyed learning about the best beers from around the world, as selected by 34 travel bloggers!
-So, raise your glass the first Friday of August in honor of International Beer Day and as I mentioned above any day of the year is a great time to raise your glass by going beer tasting, especially when sampling the world’s best brews…just another way to experience the world around you.!
+So, on the first Friday of August, raise your glass in honor of International Beer Day and remember, as I mentioned above, any day of the year is a great time to go beer tasting, especially when sampling the world’s best brews…just another way to experience the world around you!
 Cheers and enjoy!

 Share your comments below: Which is your favorite beer and why; where is it from?